 - Inquiry through Resident Projects

 Each of our family medicine residents works closely with the research director and their faculty advisor interests and develops a project in their area of interest within family medicine.
 Projects range from patient care to community outreach to resident education.
 Each 2nd-year resident is required to present a poster and each 3rd-year resident is required to present their completed project at our annual scholarship day, where each project is evaluated by a group of internal and external faculty members.
 We also encourage participation in local, regional, and national venues such as the Family Medicine Education Consortium (FMEC) and the Society of Teachers of Family Medicine (STFM) to showcase and further develop projects.
 By developing skills and supporting scholarly inquiry in training, we believe that our graduates will improve the quality, effectiveness, accessibility, and sustainability of primary care throughout the country and abroad.

-Take a look at the exciting breadth and depth of our residents' projects from the past 4 years.
+Take a look at the exciting breadth and depth of our residents' projects in previous years.